PeaceFounder/AppBundler.jl/README.md

 ### Windows

-For Windows, one has to install `makappx`, `signtool`, and `editbin` installed with WindowsSDK.
+For Windows, one has to install `MakeAppx`, `SignTool`, and `EditBin` installed with WindowsSDK.
 Installation of Windows SDK fails.
 Thus, one needs to install Visual Studio Code, adding a few more gigabytes to download and install.
 For those who run Windows from Parallels, don't run the `Add-Package -register AppxManifest.xml` from a network drive, but copy the files to the home directory instead, as otherwise, Julia crashes.
 Also, running an executable from installation location `C:\ProgramFiles\WindowsApps\<app folder>` with admin privileges will run the application within the containerised environment specified with `AppxManifest.xml`.

 **Generation of Self-Signing Certificate**